apache/yunikorn-site/docs/design/gang_scheduling.md

 This document describes the implementation on the core side.

-## Goals
+## Document goals
-Define the following points:
+This document describes the following implementation design points:
 1. Define changes required for the shim to core communication (scheduler interface)
 2. Scheduler storage object changes
 3. Scheduler logic changes

-## Non Goals
-Excluding the following major points:
+## Excluded design points
-1. Kubernetes shim side implementation
+Currently, the Kubernetes shim side implementation is not covered in this design document.

-2. Generalised preemption on the core side
+Generalised preemption on the core side will _not_ be discussed in this design.

 ## Generic flow
 The flow is triggered by a pod that is submitted which triggers the application creation.